ScottLogic/blog/_posts/2023-09-12-enhancing-jest-snapshot-testing.md

 });
 ~~~

-In order to set the new variables, we can use CLI parameters, or Environment Variables, or a combination of both.
+To set the new variables, we can use CLI parameters, or Environment Variables, or a combination of both.
 The following implementation demonstrates using both, with CLI parameters taking precedence over Environment Variables.
 Add the following statements to the top of the custom matcher implementation:

 ~~~javascript
 function setGlobalToleranceParameters(input) {